awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-iam-role-policies.md

 **Note**
 Regardless of the operation, Amazon S3 needs permissions to read your manifest object from your S3 bucket and optionally write a report to your bucket\.
 Therefore, all of the following policies include these permissions\.
-For S3 inventory report manifests, Amazon S3 batch operations requires permission to read the manifest\.json object as well as all associated csv data files\.
+For Amazon S3 inventory report manifests, Amazon S3 batch operations require permission to read the manifest\.json object and all associated CSV data files\.
 + PUT copy object

   ```